SamambaMan/imageprocessing/Readme.md

 ### Pros
  - Scalable, may be automatic or manual
- - Agnostic, may be implemented using docker-compose, Kubernetes Cluster, OpenShift, Flynn, AWS and Google Cloud Solutions
+ - Agnostic, may be implemented using docker-compose in Swarm mode, Kubernetes Cluster, OpenShift, Flynn, AWS and Google Cloud Solutions
  - Scaling may consider GPU or CPU bounded parts of the processing pipeline, allowing to put energy and money where is needed
 ### Cons
  - Cost: despite manual or automatic scalability, there must be an amount of instances available so the autoscaling tools based on resource usage can work